Wang Qishan 王岐山

 Career: Previously one of four Vice-Premiers of the State Council (until March 2013).

 Prospects: Promoted to the Politburo Standing Committee in 2012 and Chairs the Central Commission for Discipline Inspection.
+Theoretically due to retire in 2017 but increasing speculation that Xi Jinping may alter informal rules about age of retirement, so that he can stay on.

 Relevance to Tibet: One of China’s most senior leaders.